openziti/ziti-doc/docfx_project/ziti/clients/linux.md

 ### tproxy DNS nameserver

-_Please use the preferred tunneler if possible.
-It is not necessary to manually configure DNS for the preferred tunneler_
+_Please use the preferred tunneller if possible.
+It is not necessary to manually configure DNS for the preferred tunneller_

 `ziti-tunnel tproxy` mode runs a built-in nameserver serving on udp://127.0.0.1:53 by default, and configurable with a command-line option.
 The nameserver is authoritative for all authorized OpenZiti Services' domain names.
 This nameserver must be primary in the host's resolver configuration.
 A self-test is performed when ziti-tunnel starts to ensure that OpenZiti domains names are resolvable: